openbraininstitute/BlueCelluLab/docs/source/compiling-mechanisms.rst

 NEURON's own ``IClamp``/``SEClamp``, which is why the two source mechanisms are not needed for those.

+The first three are used by :class:`bluecellulab.Cell` itself, independently of any circuit, so they are supplied for bare single-cell workflows as well as for circuits.

 Circuits often ship these same mechanisms under different filenames: ``VecStim.mod`` for ``VecStim`` and ``netstim_inhpoisson.mod`` for ``InhPoissonStim``.
 They are recognised by the mechanism they declare rather than by filename, so they are resolved against the bundled copies